 - Various amendments to allow notification of the defendant in ex parte applications

 - Cooperation with other EU courts and third state courts re taking of evidence

 - Decisions by default

 - The non-suspensory effect of certain categories of appeal

-For details on Costs and Court Fees see the Costs and Fees section of this UPC and UP hub.
+For details of Court Fees see the Court Fees section of this UPC and UP hub.

 For more on the UPC and unitary patent see our series of feature articles published in PLC Magazine's March and April editions 2022 and shared in pdf form on our IP blog here and the rest of this hub.

 - SEE MORE ON OUR UPC AND UP HUB